adamdecaf/moov-go-client/client/docs/OriginatorsApi.md

 > Originator AddOriginator(ctx, xUserID, createOriginator, optional)

+Create Originator

-Create a new Originator object
+Create a new Originator object for the given x-user-id

 ### Required Parameters